MelBoardman/milestone-project-1/README.md

 The only issues remaining in the code are with the embedded map code that was taken from https://www.embedgooglemap.co.uk I have left these as is as this is not my code.

-Throughout developement I was checking my code to see if it performed as I was expecting.
+Throughout the developement I was checking my code to see if it performed as I was expecting.
+I mostly used Google Chrome for this.
+I used the developer tools to check and analyse the view, functionality and user experience in different screen sizes and device simulations.

-**Create validation plan spreadsheet to go through each feature/function and expected outcome.
-Test in each different screensize and complete and Add validation spreadsheet to GIT Repository.
+In the final stages of developement I accessed the site using IE, Firefox, Microsoft Edge and checked all the functionality.

+I also checked the site on my and my partners Mobile devices.
+I also distributed the link to my family and close friends to assess on their devices.
+I got some good feedback from this and I am now confident that it has been tested on the majority of screen readers and the majority of popular devices.

 ## DEPLOYMENT